Long Plane Trees: Introduction

-\emph{Geometric network design} is a common and well-studied task in computational geometry and combinatorial optimization~\cite{MM17,Har-Peled11,Eppstein00,Mitchell04}.
-In this family of problems, we are given a set $\pe$ of points in general position, and our task is to connect $\pe$ into a (geometric) graph that has certain favorable properties.
-Not surprisingly, this general question has captivated the attention of researchers for a long time, and we can find a countless number of variants, depending on which restrictions we put on the graph that connects $\pe$ and which criteria of this graph we would like to optimize.
-Typical graph classes of interest include matchings, paths, cycles, trees, or general \emph{plane} (\emph{noncrossing}) graphs, i.e., graphs, whose straight-line embedding on $\pe$ does not contain any edge crossings.
-Typical quality criteria include the total edge length~\cite{MulzerR08,Arora98,Mitchell99,deBergChVKOv08}, the maximum length (bottleneck) edge~\cite{EfratIK01,Biniaz20}, the maximum degree~\cite{Chan04,AroraC04,PapadimitriouV84,FranckeH09}, the dilation~\cite{mulzer04minimum,NarasimhanSm07,Eppstein00}, or the stabbing number~\cite{MulzerOb20,Welzl92} of the graph. \ Many famous problems from computational geometry fall into this general setting.
+Many famous problems from computational geometry fall into this general setting.
 For example, if our goal is to minimize the total edge length, while restricting ourselves to paths, trees, or triangulations, respectively, we are faced with the venerable problems of finding an optimum TSP tour~\cite{Har-Peled11}, a Euclidean minimum spanning tree~\cite{deBergChVKOv08}, or a minimum weight triangulation~\cite{MulzerR08} for $\pe$.
 These three examples also illustrate the wide variety of complexity aspects that we may encounter in geometric design problems: the Euclidean TSP problem is known to be NP-hard~\cite{Papadimitriou77}, but it admits a PTAS~\cite{Arora98,Mitchell99}.
-On the other hand, it is possible to find a Euclidean minimum spanning tree for $\pe$ in polynomial time~\cite{deBergChVKOv08} (even though, curiously, the associated decision problem is not known to be solvable by a polynomial-time Turing machine).
+On the other hand, it is possible to find a Euclidean minimum spanning tree for $\pe$ in polynomial time~\cite{deBergChVKOv08} (even though, curiously, the associated decision problem is not known to be solvable by a polynomial-time Turing machine, see, e.g., \cite{bloemer_radicals_1991}).
 The minimum weight triangulation problem is also known to be NP-hard~\cite{MulzerR08}, but the existence of a PTAS is still open; however, a QPTAS is known~\cite{RemyS09}.